 International Aviation Law & Policy – Comprehensive

-The latest International Aviation Law & Policy course held at JAA TO welcomed a very interesting mix of attendees from Asia and European countries.
+This month, the International Aviation Law & Policy course held at JAA TO welcomed a very interesting mix of attendees from Asia and European countries.
 They came from the Malaysian Aviation Commission and the Civil Aviation Authority of Thailand, while others were from the Civil Aviation Agency of Slovenia, and the Bosnia and Herzegovina Directorate of Civil Aviation.

 In the picture: Attendees of the course and the instructor Peter